vigneshlaks/minimal-load-balancer/README.md

 ## ECMP (Equal Cost Multipath)

-Each VIP has a set of attached VIPs.
+Each VIP has a set of attached Maglev Machines.
 ECMP is the algorithm used to evenly distribute packets to all Maglev Machines.

 ## Kernel Bypass